martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 > for matching multiple reference identifiers are a matter for
 > implementation or future specification.

-> Security Warning: A client MUST NOT seek a match for a reference identifier
-> of CN-ID if the presented identifiers include a DNS-ID, SRV-ID, URI-ID, or
-> any application-specific identifier types supported by the client.

 Before applying the comparison rules provided in the following sections, the client might need to split the reference identifier into its DNS domain name portion and its application service type portion,